 Buldan, located in the Denizli Province, is historically one of the most important textile centers in Turkey.
-The small hillside village of 15,000 people is situated in the heart of Turkey’s Aegean Region just outside of the city of Denizli.
-The tradition of hand weaving in Buldan dates back to the 13th century.
+The small hillside village of 15,000 people has a tradition of hand-weaving that dates back to the 13th century.
 During the Roman Empire, the area became a center of textile production.
-Later, during Ottoman reign, Buldan was the source of clothing for the royality residing in Istanbul’s Topkapı Palace.
+Later, during Ottoman reign, Buldan was the source of clothing for royalty residing in Istanbul’s Topkapı Palace.
 By the end of the 19th century, there were over 1,500 looms in the village making it the largest textile production center of the time.
-However, with modern textile production, Buldan’s capacity has decreased to looms that primaily produce for local shops.
-Today, Buldan is famous for the the production of handmade Turkish hammam towels called peştamal.
+With modern textile production, Buldan’s capacity has decreased to looms that primarily produce for local shops.
+Today, Buldan is famous for the production of handmade Turkish hammam towels called peştemal.

 Join me in exploring amazing Turkey, Turkish Culture and Cuisine